Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 ✓ Great variety of delicious restaurants for every taste and budget.
 In Tulum, you can find a 1-dollar taco on the street as much as a 200 USD meal in a fancy restaurant on the beach.

-✓ Tulum nightlife is more laidback and takes place in small bars in Downtown.
+✓ Tulum nightlife is more laidback and takes place in small bars in DDowntown

-✓ Easily connected to Valladolid, Cancun, Playa, and Bacalar by bus colectivos or big buses
+✓ Easily connected to Valladolid, Cancun, Playa, and Bacalar by bus colectivos or big buses, and since 2024 also by the Tren Maya

 ✓ In Tulum, there are many nice beach clubs where you just pay a fee that you can use against your restaurant bill, and it will give you access to the beach facilities.